jj-stigell/DenomicQR/README.md

 7. After Heroku set everything up, your app should be working in the address https://your-heroku-app-name.herokuapp.com

 ## Run tests
-Run tests for the app from project root with command: ```deno test --allow-net --unstable --allow-read```
+Run tests for the app from project root with command: ```deno test --allow-all --unstable``

 ## Built With